Multi-Objective Trust-Region Filter Method for Nonlinear Constraints using Inexact Gradients: Trust-Region Concepts and Surrogates

-Using these surrogate models, a step $\vsk$ and a step-size $\stepsize\KK$ are determined -- in such a way as to reduce the constraint violation or achieve an objective value reduction at the trial point $\vxk + \stepsize\KK \vsk$, which is tested as a candidate for the next iterate.
+Using the surrogate models, a step $\vsk$ and a step-size $\stepsize\KK$ are determined -- in such a way as to reduce the constraint violation or achieve an objective value reduction at the trial point $\vxk + \stepsize\KK \vsk$, which is tested as a candidate for the next iterate.
 The step $\stepsize\KK\vsk$ is computed so that the trial point is contained in both the trust-region and the approximate linearized feasible set at $\vxk$:

+where $\DmH$ and $\DmG$ are now the full model Jacobians.
 This introduces uncertainty and iterates might no longer be feasible.
-Hence, we treat the constraints as \emph{relaxable} and we might have to evaluate $\vf$ (and $\vg$ and $\vh$) outside of $\feas$, which motivates the next assumption.
+Hence, we treat the constraints as \emph{relaxable}, and we might have to evaluate $\vf$ (and $\vg$ and $\vh$) outside of $\feas$, which motivates the next assumption.
 It states that all functions have to be available in all possible trust-regions.
-Note, that the algorithm actually can use two trust-region sizes in each iteration due to the criticality routine which is described in \Cref{section:crit_routine}.
+Note, that the algorithm actually can use two trust-region sizes, the preliminary size $\DeltaPrek$ at the beginning of an iteration and $\Deltak \leq \DeltaPrek$ after the \emph{Criticality Routine}, which is described in \cref{section:crit_routine}.